-Anyone who has encountered a Jack Russell Terrier will tell you that this purebred dog breed is “larger than life.”
-We mention this trait first because Jack Russell Terriers are technically “small size” dogs.
+Anyone who has encountered a Terrier will tell you.
+This purebred is “larger than life.” yet, this breed is technically a “small size” dog.
 Yet, they don’t act small and the result is that they don’t seem small.
-With a strong, muscular body and endless energy, the Jack Russell Terrier can jump like a cat, sprint like a cheetah, and do backflips off the side of your house… if trained.
+With a strong, muscular body and endless energy, this dog can jump like a cat.
+Sprint like a cheetah.
+And do back-flips off the side of your house… if trained.

-The primary personality trait of the Jack Russell Terrier is a willingness to work.
-This dog breed was originally bred to hunt foxes, and so to this day the Jack Russell Terrier possesses a deeply ingrained need to hunt critters.
+The primary personality trait of this feisty breed is a willingness to work.
+This dog breed was originally bred to hunt foxes, and so to this day the Terrier possesses a deeply ingrained need to hunt critters.
 If you take home a Jack Russell Terrier, don’t be surprised if your puppy takes it upon himself to rid your yard of rodents and your house of spiders!

 We recommend to anyone who gets a Jack Russell Terrier that they should introduce complex task-based training as part of their housebreaking and puppy training efforts.
 Jack Russell Terriers are smart and owners train most effectively when they channel their puppies’ energy into jobs that their dog can do.
-For example, if you’re raking leaves, have your Jack Russell Terrier collect all of the sticks and larger debris from the yard into a pile for you.
+For example, if you’re raking leaves, have your Terrier collect all of the sticks and larger debris from the yard into a pile for you.

 The Jack Russell Terrier dog breed was produced when a reverend in southern England named John Russell who wanted to develop a fox-hunting terrier that could keep up with hounds but also go after foxes and other game that tried to burrow underground where the hounds couldn’t reach them.
 In the mid-1800s, John Russell perfected the fox-hunting breed that is now known as the Jack Russell Terrier.